-This country-specific Q&A provides an overview to Pharmaceutical Advertising laws and regulations that may occur in Portugal.
+This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Portugal.

 What laws are used to regulate advertising on medicines in your jurisdiction?

 Decree Law 176/2006 of August 30, as amended, which establishes the legal regime applicable to medicines.

 Decree Law 5/2017 of January 6, which established the advertising principles and a prohibition upon National Health Service Hospitals to request and receive benefits from the pharmaceutical industry and from other health technologies companies, except if such receipt is previously authorized by the competent authority and does not arm their impartiality and neutrality.

 Are there any self-regulatory or other codes of practice which apply to the advertising of medicines? a) If there are any such codes, to whom do they apply (companies, or healthcare professionals, for example)? b) What is the legal status of the self-regulatory codes?

 APIFARMA – Portuguese Pharmaceutical Industry Association approved the following codes, which are applicable to Pharmaceutical Companies that are associated members:

 • Code of Ethics for Promotion Practices of the Pharmaceutical Industry and Interaction with Healthcare Professionals and Institutions, Organisations or Associations Comprising Healthcare Professionals

 • Code of Conduct Governing the Relations Between Pharmaceutical Industry and Patients´ Organisations

 • Code of Good Practice for Communication